elastic/ansible-elasticsearch/README.md

   - "-Djava.io.tmpdir=/data/tmp/elasticsearch"
 ```

-Earlier examples illustrate the installation of plugins for 2.x.
-The correct use of this parameter varies depending on the version of Elasticsearch being installed:

- - 2.x. - For officially supported plugins no version or source delimiter is required.
+Earlier examples illustrate the installation of plugins using `es_plugins`.
+For officially supported plugins no version or source delimiter is required.
 The plugin script will determine the appropriate plugin version based on the target Elasticsearch version.
 For community based plugins include the full path e.g. "lmenezes/elasticsearch-kopf" and the appropriate version for the target version of Elasticsearch.
 This approach should NOT be used for X-Pack related plugins e.g. Shield.
 See X-Pack below for details here.

 If installing Marvel or Watcher, ensure the license plugin is also specified.
 Shield configuration is currently not supported but planned for later versions.